project-imas/about/README.md

 =============================

 iMAS is researching both static and dynmaic security defense in the form of custom iOS security controls.
 Currently 3 components are available to the open source community:
-     1. Secure Foundation Control
+     1. *Secure Foundation Control*
-       - Cipherlib, crypto manager, keychain crypto
+        Cipherlib, crypto manager, keychain crypto
-     2. AppPassword Control
+     2. *AppPassword Control*
-        - Allows custom iOS user authentication mechanism
+        Allows custom iOS user authentication mechanism
-     3. PasscodeCheck Control
+     3. *PasscodeCheck Control*
-        - Allows an application to verify if an iOS passcode has been set and what complexity.
-Based on this, an application can programtically decide to execute given this system evidence
+        Allows an application to verify if an iOS passcode has been set and what complexity.
+Based on this, an application can programtically decide to execute fully or in a degraded state given this system evidence

 Each are available in an iMAS github repo.

 hReader
 =======
 iMAS has partnered with hReader to bolster the Apple provided secuirty model.
-More on hReader.org - A patient-centric mobile health data manager that provides patients and their families with their complete health information securely.
+More on [hReader.org](http://hReader.org) - A patient-centric mobile health data manager that provides patients and their families with their complete health information securely.   hReader.org source code is located [here](https://github.com/projecthreader/hReader)

 Use, Feedback, and Improvement
 ==============================